pinkymaxou/raphmaster-2006/build-instructions/0-Software-Overview.md

 - Allow to do homing manually
 - A mode to allow to freely move the sleigh manually
-- Save the coordinate for each bottle slots
+- Save the coordinate for each bottle stations
 - Save the maximum allowed distance for the train
 - Calibrate pourer
 - Calibrate the scale